mhibx/wazuh-security-monitoring-lab/investigations/incident-03a-powershell-execution-benign.md

 __PSScriptPolicyTest_xxxxx.ps1
 ~~~

-during startup to validate the current execution policy.
+during the observed startup sequence.

 The file is created inside the user's temporary directory.